 SNMPv1/v2c relies on the community name to provide a low level of security for communications between the NMS and agent.
 A pairing of an SNMP agent with some arbitrary set of SNMP application entities is called an SNMP community.
 Each SNMP community is named by a string of octets that is called the community name for said community.
 For an agent, a subset of objects in the MIB that pertain to that element is called a SNMP MIB view.
 Community names are associated with a certain access level (read-only, read-write) to SNMP MIB view.

 When the CipherTrust Manager receives a SNMPv1/v2c request, the agent verifies that the community name in the request and can optionally validate the source IP of the request matches the community name.
 The request will be processed if a match if found, otherwise it is dropped.
-To configure the device for SNMP v1/v2c, see Configuring SNMPv1/v2c.
+To configure the CipherTrust Manager to respond to SNMP v1/v2c requests, see Configuring SNMPv1/v2c.
 You configure a community on CipherTrust Manager as part of this process.